Megalodon Shark Facts: Size, Extinction, Sightings and Other FAQ

 Megalodon vs Whale

 Interestingly, some people believe Megalodon is still out there in the ocean somewhere, alive and well.
 How could this be possible, and where is the evidence?

-Below you can find the answers to a lot of questions brought up in my original article.
+Below you can find the answers to a lot of questions.
 Feel free to ask more questions in the comments section below.

 Could Megalodon still be around today?

 It is extremely unlikely.
 Megalodon was a coastal hunter and if it still existed today there would be easy proof.
 Some cryptozoologists argue that the ocean is a vast place, and largely unexplored.
 Almost anything could exist out there, and remain undetected for a long time.
 However, for Meg to exist today it would have had to evolve into something very different.

 What the heck is cryptozoology?

 Cryptozoology is the study of animals that might exist, but there is no scientific proof to say they’re really out there.
 Like Bigfoot, or the Loch Ness Monster.
 Even though Megalodon really did exist once upon a time, when we talk about the modern Megalodon really we’re talking about a creature we have little evidence for.

 So why do some people think Megalodon is still alive?

 Mostly because of alleged sightings of massive sharks by fishermen, but there’s also the matter of the Megalodon teeth dredged up during a 19th-century expedition that dated to as recently as 10,000 years old.